-Aromatherapy is the practice of using essential oils therapeutically.
+Aromatherapy, also know as Aroma is the practice of using essential oils therapeutically.
 Plant oils have been used as therapy and cosmetics for thousands of years with records going back to ancient Egypt, China and India.

 The essential oils that aromatherapists use to treat conditions, are complex substances containing many chemical components.
 The oils aren’t concentrated from whole plant parts unlike most herbal medicines but are extracted from flowers, leaves, roots, peel, resin or bark.

 Essential oils can be applied in a number of ways.

 - Oils can be blended in a carrier oil and massaged into your skin.

 - You can add a few drops of oil to warm bath water.